supaorg/supa/packages/tests/README.md

 ## Tips

 - Run `npm -w packages/tests run test:watch` during development
+- Use category-specific commands to focus on specific areas: `npm run test:spaces`
 - If a new asset is very large, prefer a small thumbnail to keep the repo lean